-Next, search for 404.html to see all the 404 errors that have turned up on your website.
+Next, search for 404.html (or the 404 error page you’ve set on your website) to see all the 404 errors that have turned up on your website.
 The format of the links in this report helps you figure out what page the visitor was trying to go to and where they came from.
 This ultimately helps you to discover and fix 404 errors easily.

-Once you’ve found the 404 errors, it’s time to get them fixed.
-If you know what caused the 404 and fix the link that caused it, it’s best to do that.
-If not, you can always choose Rank Math as fixing 404 errors is extremely simple with Rank Math’s 404 Monitor.
+Once you’ve found the 404 errors, it’s time to fix them.
+If you know what caused the 404, it’s best to fix the link that caused it.
+If not, you can always choose Rank Math, as fixing 404 errors is extremely simple with Rank Math’s 404 Monitor.
 You can take many actions to fix the errors, and we’ve created a dedicated tutorial for it.
-We recommend that you check it out to understand how to solve 404 errors.
+We recommend you check it out to understand how to solve 404 errors.

-If you still have any questions about finding out where your 404 errors are coming from – you’re always more than welcome to contact our dedicated support team.
-They are available 24/7, 365 days a year…
+If you still have any questions about finding out where your 404 errors are coming from – you’re always more than welcome to contact our dedicated support team, and we’re available 24/7, 365 days a year…